softlockup-web/web/content/_index.md

 ---
-title: "Softlockup: Where IT Wizards Find Their Spells"
+title: "Where IT Wizards Find Their Spells"
 geekdocAlign: center
 date: 2017-03-23
 publishdate: 2017-03-24